 The scheme has been created to support the career development of ethnic minority women within medical schools and academic medicine in the UK.
 This will facilitate their progression to leadership levels.

-Nisreen Alwan – Associate Professor in Public Health for Medicine at the University of Southampton (United Kingdom) – British–Iraqi public health researcher who is an Associate Professor of Public Health at the University of Southampton and runs the AIMMS scheme.
-During the COVID-19 pandemic, Alwan used social media to communicate public health messages and to call for long COVID to be counted and measured.
+Dr Nisreen Alwan MBE – Associate Professor in Public Health at the University of Southampton and Honorary Consultant in Public Health at University Hospital Southampton NHS Foundation Trust (UK).
 She was awarded an MBE (Member of the Most Excellent Order of the British Empire) for services to Medicine and Public Health during the COVID19 pandemic in the Queen’s New Year Honours 2021.
 She was also named amongst other inspiring and influential women from around the world in the BBC 100 Women 2020 list.

 Dr Benedikz manages the Mentoring programme, which pairs post-doctoral and newly independent biomedical and health researchers with the Academy’s Fellows as mentors, and the SUSTAIN programme, which is a year long leadership programme to support women in their first independent research position.

 - Academy of Medical Sciences – The Academy is the independent body in the UK representing the diversity of medical science.
 Our mission is to advance biomedical and health research and its translation into benefits for society.
 Our Fellowship of the UK’s best biomedical and health researchers are the driving force of all that we do.